 There is a school wide behavior system in place that is established at the yearly opening faculty meeting, this helps to implement a school wide set of expectations and accountability.
 Teachers and Support Staff members are trained in the Leader In Me by the district.
 Each classroom is supplied with Leader In Me books and materials.
 Each year students revisit the Seven Habits at their new maturity level.
 The Leader in Me books, reinforce positive ways to demonstrate the Seven Habits within the school day.
 They discuss and review student expectations through the Leader In Me to support the school's culture.
 Students are given opportunities to have Leadership roles.
 All classrooms utilize a behavior clip chart where students can "clip up" or "clip down."
 Teachers have school and classroom rules posted that they view and utilize throughout their school day.
-Students "clip up" who demonstrate exceptional behavior.
+Students who demonstrate exceptional behavior "clip up".
 Eagle bucks, classroom parties, Amazing Eagle Leader awards, and school wide Seven Habit's monthly student recognition encourage students to strive for success.
+Students who end their day on SOAR at least three times in a week receive a special treat on Friday afternoons.
 Communication with parents for positive student behavior is provided through teacher phone calls and emails.

 Students acknowledge a need for their behavior to improve by "clipping down."
 This builds responsibility and accountability on the student's part.
-Students who cannot manage their behavior and "clip down" to "red", the lowest level, are referred to school administration for consequences and/ or counselling.
+Students who cannot manage their behavior and "clip down" to "red", the lowest level, either receive a short referral form that is sent home to be signed by a parent or are referred to school administration for consequences and/or counselling.
+Administration provides numerous consequences to misbehavior, such as conferencing with the student's parent to develop strategies for better behavior, after school detentions, and either in or out-of-school suspensions.
 We also have Student Mentors who work with younger children to provide them with a positive role model and encouragement.
 Teachers implement individual behavior plans for students who need special behavior accommodations.